hadronized/strongly-typed-thoughts.net/media/blog/rust-doc-feature-problem.md

 wished features.
 However, this will not fix the problem of the discoverability.

-A solution to this could be to simply *“ignore”* the features while generating the documentation – and only why generating it **but annotate the documented symbols with the features.** That would enable something like this (generated with `cargo doc --open --no-default-features` and retouched to mock the idea up):
+A solution to this could be to simply *“ignore”* the features while generating the documentation – and only while generating it **but annotate the documented symbols with the features.** That would enable something like this (generated with `cargo doc --open --no-default-features` and retouched to mock the idea up):